-- AC doesn’t seem to cool the way it should
+- AC does not seem to cool the way it should

 There are several options to consider for air conditioning replacement.
 DeHart Air Conditioning offers a selection of high efficiency conventional cooling systems.
-They’re also experienced installers of geothermal heat pumps, a proven technology that uses the earth’s heat to both heat and cool your home.
+They are also experienced installers of geothermal heat pumps, a proven technology that uses the earth’s heat to both heat and cool your home.